 A shorter form of this material appeared as "Ellen White and Adventism: Beyond the True/False Prophet Debate" in Volume 13, Issue 4 (July/August 2005) of Adventist Today.

 PLEASE NOTE: While some Seventh-day Adventists may object to what follows, in this and other pages on this site it is not my intention to attack the Seventh-day Adventist Church or Adventist beliefs.
-As a former Adventist and psychotherapist with academic training in religious studies, I was curious what light scholarly research might shed on various facets of Adventist history.
+As a former Adventist with academic training in religious studies, I was curious what light scholarly research might shed on various facets of Adventist history.
 I began to look into the great wealth of readily available material on the most important figure in Adventism and discovered that, as is the case with most religious figures, Ellen White is a much more complex figure than usually presented by either her critics or supporters.
 I have no interest in "proving" that she was a "false prophet."
 Neither am I interested in arguing with those who, as I myself once did, fervently believe EGW to have been a divinely "appointed messenger."
 I simply want to share what I have discovered along with some ideas as to what it may mean.

 The Trial of Israel Dammon